-A Jacobi group is the semi-direct product of a symplectic group and a Heisenberg group.
-A Jacobi group plays an important role in arithmetic, geometry and representation theory.
-A Jacobi group is an important object in the framework of quantum mechanics, geometric quantization and quantum optics.
-In this paper, we study the Weil representations of a Jacobi group and their properties.
-We also provide their applications to the theory of automorphic forms on a Jacobi group and representation theory of a Jacobi group.
+ABSTRACT.
+The Jacobi group is the semi-direct product of the symplectic group and the Heisenberg group.
+The Jacobi group is an important object in the framework of quantum mechanics, geometric quantization and optics.
+In this paper, we study the Weil representations of the Jacobi group and their properties.
+We also provide their applications to the theory of automorphic forms on the Jacobi group and representation theory of the Jacobi group.